datacarpentry/shell-genomics/README.md

 Now we're going to download the data for the tutorial.
 For this you'll need internet access, because you're going to get it off the web.

-We're going to be working with data from
+We're going to be working with data on our remote server.

-Now let's go in to that directory
+After loggin on, let's check out the example data.

+Let's go into the sample data  directory

-    cd shell-genomics
+   cd dc_sample data

-This stands for 'change directory'
+<pre>cd</pre> stands for 'change directory'

-In this directory, there should be some things we just downloaded.

-Let's check.
-Type:
+Let's see what is in here.
+Type
     ls

+You will see
+    sra_metadata  untrimmed_fastq

 ls stands for 'list' and it lists the contents of a directory.

-There's a few directories there, but not too many.
-Let's go look in the data directory.

-    cd data
-    ls

-In there, all mixed up together are files and directories/folders.
-If we want to know which is which, we can type:
+There are two items listed.
+What are they?
+We can use a command line argumant with <pre>ls</pre> to get more information.

      ls -F
+     sra_metadata/  untrimmed_fastq/

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.